 Centerra is a signatory of the International Cyanide Management Code (the Cyanide Code or ICMI).
 The Cyanide Code focuses exclusively on the safe management of cyanide that is produced, transported, and used for the recovery of gold and silver.
 Certification under the Cyanide Code includes requirements related to financial assurance, accident prevention, emergency response, training, public reporting, stakeholder involvement and verification procedures.

-In June 2020, Öksüt became a signatory of the Cyanide Code.
+In June 2020, Öksüt became a signatory to the Cyanide Code, beginning the certification process.
 As prescribed within the Cyanide Code, Öksüt will complete the verification and audit process within three years of the certification date.